A quick guide to mogul skiing

 Keep your eyes pointed downhill and don’t fixate on the turn your making think of the turns you are going to make.

-If you want to master the mountain then a performance course could be the answer.
+If you want to master the mountain then a training to become a ski instructor could be the answer.